liferay-design/liferay.design/src/markdown/lexicon/core-components/cards/cards.md

 order: 1
 ---

-<div class="page-description">Cards are a specific form of data visualization focused mainly on displaying images.</div>
+Cards are a specific form of data visualization focused mainly on displaying images.

 ![card with image default state](/images/lexicon/CardImage.jpg)